 Direct debits are another banking facility that's offered by some, but not all basic bank account so if it's a facility you will use you should make sure you look for it when you compare basic bank accounts.

-However, basic accounts don’t pay any interest on credit and don’t come with an overdraft facility.
-For this reason they are generally offered as basic bank accounts for people with bad credit ratings.
+However, basic accounts don't pay any interest on credit and don't come with an overdraft facility.
+For this reason they are generally offered to people with bad credit ratings.

 The basics on the basic bank account